eshanks16/katacoda-scenarios-1/troubleshooting/step1.md

 We have a two node Kubernetes cluster deployed and ready.
-So let’s look at the the Kubernetes cluster information.
+It consists of a single control plane node and a single worker node.

-Let’s examine the Kubernetes version running in the cluster.
+Examine the Kubernetes nodes running in the cluster before starting the troubleshooting.

-`kubectl version`{{execute}}

-You will not only see the `kubectl` client version along with the Kubernetes server version, but also the Build Date and the Go Version.
-Notice that the Kubernetes version might not always match the Go and Client versions.

-To see only the Kubernetes `kubectl` client version and not the Kubernetes version, try the following:

-`kubectl version --client=true`{{execute}}

-You might need to gather information about the endpoints of the master and services in the cluster.
-This information will come in handy if you have to troubleshoot your cluster.

-`kubectl cluster-info`{{execute}}
+`kubectl get nodes`{{execute}}